nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `delete INDEX m/transaction`

-* `INDEX` refers to the index number shown in the displayed *Transaction Details*.
+* `INDEX` refers to the index number shown in the *Transaction Details* panel.
 * `INDEX` must be a **positive integer**, and must not contain any signs e.g. +1, -3.

 Example:

-`delete 1 m/transaction` deletes the transaction at index 1 in the displayed *Transaction Details*.
+`delete 1 m/transaction` deletes the transaction at index 1 in the *Transaction Details* panel.

 > <div markdown="span" class="alert alert-warning">:warning: Warning: You must use [view](#viewing-a-client-view) command first before you can delete a transaction.
 If not, there will be an error within the application!